Hardikshah343/learning-web-development/week2/03_Zod/README.md

 # Zod

-**Typescript-first schema validation with static type inference**
 > https://zod.dev

+### Why ZOD?
+1. **TypeScript-First Approach**: Zod is designed with TypeScript in mind, providing strong type-checking and autocompletion for your schemas.

+2. **Concise and Expressive Syntax**: Zod's syntax is concise and expressive, making it easy to define complex data structures with minimal code.

+3. **Validation and Parsing**: Zod not only validates data but also automatically parses it into the expected TypeScript types.

+4. **Rich Set of Features**: Zod includes a variety of features, such as custom validation, optional and nullable types, union and intersection types, making it a powerful tool for data validation in your applications.

+Overall, Zod simplifies the process of declaring and validating data structures, reducing the likelihood of runtime errors and improving the overall robustness of your code.

-* Installation `npm install zod`
+* **Installation `npm install zod`**

-Now in zod we first have to define the expected structure as input.
+Now for zod we first have to define the expected structure as input.
 ```javascript
 const zod = require("zod");